erco77/1a2-pic/rev-e/README-users-manual.txt

             > Buzzers on pins 17/42 (Y-O pair)
             > Phone networks configured for diode ringing (**)

-    (**) Regarding "configured for diode ringing", since this board uses a diode network to program ringing, bell ringing is on only 1/2 of the AC wave.
+    (**) Since this board uses a diode network to program ringing, bell ringing is on only 1/2 of the AC wave.
 Paraphrasing Ed from Sundance Communications:

             "For any kind of diode ringing to work, the capacitor between network terminals A and K (inside phone) have to be bypassed.
              Move the wire on terminal 'K' to terminal 'A' along with the existing wire."
 The wire he's referring to is usually the actual bell's red wire.

        The wiring change inside the phone should be as follows: